Posted on September 27, 2016 in Juvenile Crimes

 Portland State University made number three on Crime Watch Daily’s list, with 155 burglaries, 12 sex offenses, four aggravated assaults, two robberies, and one motor vehicle theft.
-PSU tied with Michigan State University for number of aggravated assaults and had 35 more burglaries, though it reported smaller numbers for the rest of the crimes.
+PSU tied with Michigan State University for the number of aggravated assaults and had 35 more burglaries, though it reported smaller numbers for the rest of the crimes.

 As a university with only 18,346 people, Stanford University had surprisingly high crime numbers compared to its larger peers.
 Stanford reported 94 burglaries, 26 forcible sex offenses, 17 motor vehicle thefts, three aggravated assaults, and two robberies.
 Stanford had one of the higher rates of sex offenses on the list, especially when the size of the institution is considered.

 California has two different college campuses on the list of the top 10 most dangerous in the country.
 UCLA came in at number five on the list, while the University of California Berkeley came in at number eight.
 UCLA had 75 burglaries, 33 sex offenses, 11 motor vehicle thefts, seven aggravated assaults, two robberies, and one arson in 2013.